Luckick/EAGCN/README.md

 # EAGCN

-This is a PyTorch implementation of the paper "[Edge Attention based Multi-relational Graph Convolutional Networks](https://arxiv.org/abs/1802.04944v1)".
+This is a PyTorch implementation.

 ## Installation